 Before I made this lamb cake, I pictured filling each half of the pan, then somehow icing the halves to hold them together.
 But no!
 Instead you just fill half, put in a few toothpicks to lend support to her neck, put the other pan on top, and let the heavy cake batter rise into the top pan.

 It’s kind of magical, really.
 You get a sturdy, browned little lamb ready to be decorated.

-Supplies and Recipe for making an Easter Lamb Cake:
+Supplies and Ingredients for making the Easter Lamb Cake recipe:

 1 cup water